5 min readDec 27, 2023

 The following support services are available on campus to assist you.
 If I can help you in any way, just ask.

-Professor: Do not wait, contact your professor for help.
 Academic Advisor: Contact your Advisor for help you may need while attending PennWest University (beyond scheduling, as well).

 Academic Success Center (ASC): Baron-Forness Library, 2nd Floor, Monday through Thursday 8:ooam-8:oopm, Fridays 8:ooam-4:3opm Go to ASC for help with time management, study skills, attendance, stress reduction, etc.